CityofToronto/bdit_data-sources/wys/api/README.md

 3. The script will check all the signs if they have data by using the `statistics` call in `get_location()` and returning a string of the output.
 If theres no data, possible outputs may be a `403` error or an `HTML` code snippet.
 The script will create a table of all valid locations.
 4. The script will again call the `statistics` call in `get_statistics()` to grab the counts and speed.
 5. The script will insert the data to postgreSQL.
+6. The script will check to see if there are new `api_id` not in `wys.locations`.
+If so, it will retrieve information about these signs using `get_location`, parse the data into a suitable format, and insert it to `wys.locations`.

 ## PostgreSQL Processing